Science/9/Physics 1.0 Newton's laws predict the motion of most objects. As a basis for understanding this concept:

 l. * Students know how to solve problems in circular motion by using the formula for centripetal acceleration in the following form: a=v2/r.

 m. * Students know how to solve problems involving the forces between two electric charges at a distance (Coulomb's law) or the forces between two masses at a distance (universal gravitation).
-2.0 The laws of conservation of energy and momentum provide a way to predict and describe the movement of objects.
-As a basis for understanding this concept:

 Students will be able to: